 Each delivery box comes frozen on dry ice and has 20 pouches.
 The meals themselves are put together by Raised Real’s co-founder and registered dietician Dr. Michelle Davenport, which means they’re not only rich in vitamins and nutrients, but the ingredients are paired in a way that makes them most effective to digest (for example, iron is always paired with Vitamin C for easier absorption).
 Plus, there’s no added sugar, preservatives, or funky ingredients you can’t pronounce—just like the meals you make at home already.

 Parents will like that there’s no need to source, clean, or prepare the food before you start to cook.
-And clean up?
-The steaming/blending cup and blades go right in the dishwasher.
-(Cleaning up your baby is another story, but you probably already knew that.)

 What I love most about Raised Real‘s service is the empowerment it lends to parents.
 Even if you only used the service for a few months, you would learn so much about nutrition (what your babies could eat and when) as well as get tons of inspiration for recipes you could then make on your own.
 Plus, every subscription comes with unlimited access to the Raised Real Help Hotline, a number you can call or text to get help from a real RR staff member if you’re feeling overwhelmed or confused by any part of feeding your little one.